AITIHASIK (Gorkhali Sainik)

 AITIHASIK (Gorkhali Sainik) khukuri; the 1st Nepali knife ever documented.. the knife British really feared

 This AITIHASIK (Gorkhali Sainik) is original gorkhali khukuri that was heavily used in the history of Nepal by the real Gurkhali Army.
 This gurkha khukuri resembles the histroy and glory of Nepal; many wars that the brave gorkha people fought for the unification of Nepal and beyond.
 This kukri knife is also known by multiple names such as gurka knife, ghurka knife, gurkhas knife, gorkha khukuri that was used as military gurkha kukris.
-With this fact we can produly say that its the authentic Nepali kukri used by the Gorkhali Sena in many Gorkha wars fought by the house of Gorkha against the British East India Company and other small kingdoms.
-This khukuri played such a vital and successive role that king Prithivi named some of his regiments after its name like the Narasingha Khukuri Brigade, Kaalbhairab 1st Khukuri Brigade to name a few.
+With this fact we can proudly say that its the authentic Nepali kukri used by the Gorkhali Sena in many Gorkha wars fought by the house of Gorkha against the British East India Company and other small kingdoms.
+This khukuri played such a vital and successive role in world history that at later stage Gorkhas and Kukris were forever inter-linked to one another as synonyms; the flesh and blood sort of relation.

 The glory of Gorkha, Gorkhas and Khukuri started from this era…